Posted on April 3, 2020

 To help you out, I’m going to share five things to help create a relaxing environment amid the current chaos of life.

 👉🏻2.
-You are ready to sit down and get shit done but your workspace (aka dining room table) has everything from the kids new school lessons plans to the mile long grocery list that needs to be ordered to your very long list of deadlines for work.
-Your ping ponging between thoughts and are getting nothing done.
+You are ready to sit down and get shit done but your workspace (aka dining room table) has everything from the kid’s new school lessons plans to the mile-long grocery list that needs to be ordered to your very long list of deadlines for work.
+Your ping-ponging between thoughts and are getting nothing done.
 Want to know why?
 Visual clutter gives our mind mental clutter.
-Find a spot, or better yet a Rubbermaid bin, that everything can be pilled into and once a week file it into the appropriate spots.
+Find a spot, or better yet a Rubbermaid bin, that everything can be pilled into and once a week files it into the appropriate spots.
 Get the kids involved in this one.
-It’s saved me countless hours giving my type A daughter the task of sorting at the end of the week.
+It’s saved me countless hours giving my type-A daughter the task of sorting at the end of the week.

 👉🏻5.
 Here is my last tip…surround yourself with items you love.
 Right now you need a few items that spark joy.
-I love to have a soft blanket to wrap up in along while also adorning my workspace with my favourite coffee mug.
-My daughters art is showcased on my walls as well as favourite quotes plastered all around my laptop.
-Each of these little pieces bring a smile to my face every day.
+I love to have a soft blanket to wrap up in along with also adorning my workspace with my favourite coffee mug.
+My daughter’s art is showcased on my walls as well as favourite quotes plastered all around my laptop.
+Each of these little pieces brings a smile to my face every day.

 If none of these ideas helped you at all then I invite you to reach out and I’ll chat with you about your specific scenario.
 A lot of times all it takes is an outside perspective, a couple of small tweaks and you are on your way.
 I’m here to guide you. 💕